Skip to main content

 Credit utilization—the percentage of your available credit you're using—affects your credit score.
 Using over 30% of your total credit limit can hurt your score; over 50% significantly damages it.
 Paying down balances improves utilization, which can boost your score by 50–100 points within a few months, making refinancing or balance transfers more attractive.

-There are two proven debt payoff strategies: Avalanche (highest APR first) and Snowball (smallest balance first).
+There are two widely-used debt payoff strategies: Avalanche (highest APR first) and Snowball (smallest balance first).
 Avalanche minimizes total interest and saves you the most money—often hundreds or thousands of dollars—but requires discipline since high-APR cards may have large balances.
 Snowball delivers quick psychological wins by eliminating small debts first, building momentum, but costs more in interest.
-Use this calculator to compare both methods and see the exact dollar difference.
+Compare both strategies with our Debt Snowball vs Avalanche Calculator to see the exact dollar difference.

 Balance transfers can save significant interest if used strategically.
 Many cards offer 0% APR for 12–21 months with a 3–5% transfer fee.
 Transferring a $10,000 balance at 22% APR to a 0% card with a 3% fee ($300) and paying it off in 18 months saves roughly $3,000 in interest.
 However, if you miss the promotional period or make late payments, the APR can jump to 25%+.
 Always calculate whether the fee and payoff timeline justify the transfer, and never use the card for new purchases during the promo period—those often accrue interest immediately at the regular APR.